kubernetes-retired/multi-tenancy/benchmarks/kubectl-mtb/test/benchmarks/block_use_of_nodeport_services/README.md

 # Block use of NodePort services <small>[MTB-PL1-BC-HI-1] </small>
 **Profile Applicability:**
-1
+1 <br>
 **Type:**
-Behavioral Check
+Behavioral Check <br>
 **Category:**
-Host Isolation
+Host Isolation <br>
 **Description:**
-Tenants should not be able to create services of type NodePort.
+Tenants should not be able to create services of type NodePort. <br>
 **Remediation:**
 Use a policy engine such as [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://kyverno.io) to block NodePort Services.
+You can use the policies present [here](https://github.com/kubernetes-sigs/multi-tenancy/benchmarks/kubectl-mtb/test/policies). <br>